 Exclusions and Limitations for HMO and PPO Dental Plans

 The dental plan options limit or exclude some dental treatments, services, and supplies.
-See your insurance carrier for information about items that are not eligible for reimbursement.
+Contact your insurance carrier for information about items that are not eligible for reimbursement.
+See page 61 for carrier contact information.

 Need More Information?